StefanVonRanda/ModalForm/README.md

-# Hey, so this is my ModalForm
+# Hey, so this is ModalForm

-I focused on performance and implementing a minimal version of material design form elements.
-More to come.
+Hey, thanks for checking out the repo!